Vietnam.vn - Nền tảng quảng bá Việt Nam

 Despite challenges such as lack of textbooks, lack of teachers and a tradition that discourages learning foreign languages, many young Afghans still prefer to learn Chinese, according to Jawad.

-Participating in a Chinese speech contest at Kabul University on September 27, Jawad noted that China has a rich culture and is developing its economy rapidly.
-The progress of this country of a billion people has made many Afghans believe that their lives can also improve quickly if they learn the language.
+Participating in a Chinese speech contest at Kabul University on September 27, Jawad noted that China has a rich culture and is experiencing rapid economic development.
+The country's progress has led many Afghans to believe that their lives could also improve quickly if they learned the language.

 The Chinese Language and Literature Department of Kabul University marked “Confucius Institute Day” in Kabul by organizing a competition among Chinese language learners.
 According to a faculty member, Hamid Ghulami, five teams competed in the competition and 17 made it to the finals.